hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [17:39:46](#JqJcakf79cVM4aKMhPASuWOB6Dk3k81gIIC09s4H4as) <hiiamboris (NOT THIS ONE)>:
 > words like "EXE" which only exists on Windows

 yeah..
-I also noticed the word "DOS" there in place of command prompt Ì†ΩÌ∏â
+I also noticed the word "DOS" there in place of command prompt üòâ

 [17:39:56](#F8yxhcUPRQuPKr5BX9Dnxhpdi7FANqnmiNXCcCvvqUw) <hiiamboris (NOT THIS ONE)>:
 * > words like "EXE" which only exists on Windows